gah-code/contentful-context-toolkit/README.md

 # 🧩 Contentful Context Toolkit

-A lightweight Node.js utility for introspecting your Contentful GraphQL API, extracting your content type map, fetching live content snapshots, and auto-generating Markdown schema documentation.
+A lightweight Node.js utility for introspecting your Contentful GraphQL API, extracting your content type map, fetching live content snapshots, and generating field-aware Markdown schema documentation — all in one automated workflow.

 ---